Twicefred/Writing/Stories from TK City (Markdown)/Inner Fire.md

 When it started, he became a shadow of his former self.
 He barely spoke, and when he did it was clear he didn't have any happy thoughts to share.
 The saving grace was that he seemed so out of it himself that he barely realised what was happening, but seeing him so brought down was a shock.

 So you persuaded him to stop.
 After all, he didn't have to deal with what he was going through alone.
 The next time around, he was a changed man.
-Usually, Byron was a gentle, apprehensive person.
+Usually, Byron was an apprehensive, gentle soul.
 He made you open important letters when he got too nervous to read them, jumped at loud noises and hugged you at night like he was terrified you were going to slip through his fingers.
-Not that you minded any of that.
-Being trusted is rewarding in itself.
+Not that you minded any of that, you were happy to be his strength when he needed it.
+After all, being trusted is its own reward.

 When the heat took hold, it all faded.
 He became brash, full of confidence bordering on arrogance.
 He saw what he wanted and now he was going to reach out and take it.